 - We’ve used the expertise of people with ME/CFS to develop our marketing strategy and budget.

 How will you ensure that you have the support of the patient community for this project?

-Through continuing our outreach and engagement to and with the patient community.
+We’ll do this by continuing our outreach to, and engagement with the patient community.
 Gaining the support of the patient community will be a crucial challenge for the study, and is one that we do not take for granted.

 We have engaged with almost all of the UK’s ME charities/groups already.
 Hopefully all will spread the word, as we need to reach as much of the UK patient population as possible.
 We also plan to have members of the PPI team, including a paid PPI coordinator (to be recruited), who will visit patient groups who meet up offline to talk about the study.
 We will also provide updates to the community during the study.